joemersonsouza/go-boilerplate/README.md

 - Getting Started

 ## Run tests
+For the proposal of this project, I'm not creating many tests, but you have one that can use as example.
 `go test -v ./tests`

 ## Compose a docker file
 `docker compose up`

 ## Build docker image
+This project was made using GO 1.22.1
 `docker build -t go-app:latest --build-arg GO_VERSION=1.22.1 .`

 ## Run docker image